MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/nslookup.md

     -   Albitz, P., Loukides, M. and C. Liu.
 2001. *DNS and BIND, Fourth edition*.
 Sebastopol, California: O'Reilly and associates, Inc.
     -   Larson, M. and C. Liu.
 2001. *DNS on Windows 2000*.
 Sebastopol, California: O'Reilly and associates, Inc.
 #### Examples
-Each command-line option consists of a hyphen (-) followed immediately by the command name and, in some cases, an equal sign (=) and then a value. for example, to change the default query type to host (computer) information and the initial time-out to 10 seconds, type:
+Each command-line option consists of a hyphen (-) followed immediately by the command name and, in some cases, an equal sign (=) and then a value.
+For example, to change the default query type to host (computer) information and the initial time-out to 10 seconds, type:
 **nslookup -querytype=hinfo -timeout=10**
 ## See Also
 [Command-Line Syntax Key](command-line-syntax-key.md)